Taig Mill Motor & ER-16 Spindle Upgrades

 aligning mills, lathes & rotary

-tables.
-Do not leave the dial test gage mounted on the head during motor
+the dial test gauge mounted on the head during motor

 operation, too much vibration on a delicate mechanism.
-There is also a

 magnetic base Noga indicator holder.

-Another example showing a 4° (angled) slot
+Another example showing a 4 deg (angled)

 milled for a steel